k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

   * Additional parameters can be added to the WHERE clause if needed.
 For example, to filter cases by their status.

-  * The **SourceDbQuery** Actor supports [non-prepared statement parameters](), for example in order to pass the table or a column name dynamically to the query.
+  * The **SourceDbQuery** Actor supports [non-prepared statement parameters](actors/05_db_actors.md#support-for-non-prepared-statement-parameters).
+For example, to dynamically transfer a table or column name to a query.

 * **Stage 1**, an empty Stage added to the template to indicate that additional activities can be performed on the data prior to loading it to the target DB.